dotnet/AspNetCore.Docs/aspnet/mvc/overview/older-versions/using-the-html5-and-jquery-ui-datepicker-popup-calendar-with-aspnet-mvc/using-the-html5-and-jquery-ui-datepicker-popup-calendar-with-aspnet-mvc-part-4.md

 ![](using-the-html5-and-jquery-ui-datepicker-popup-calendar-with-aspnet-mvc-part-4/_static/image7.png)

 Like most jQuery controls, the datepicker lets you customize it extensively.
-For information, see [Visual Customization: Designing a jQuery UI theme](http://learn.jquery.com/jquery-ui/getting-started/#visual-customization-designing-a-jquery-ui-theme) on the [jQuery UI](http://learn.jquery.com/jquery-ui/getting-started/)site.
+For information, see [Visual Customization: Designing a jQuery UI theme](http://learn.jquery.com/jquery-ui/getting-started/#visual-customization-designing-a-jquery-ui-theme) on the [jQuery UI](http://learn.jquery.com/jquery-ui/getting-started/) site.

 ### Supporting the HTML5 Date Input Control